Federation Assurance Standard

 The scope of the requirements in this standard is explicitly related to the identification aspects of federation.
 It does not include considerations for security, other implementation matters or any contractual agreements.

-This standard applies whenever an individual, organisation or group wants to create and issue a Credential that can be reused by Entities in identification processes with multiple Relying Parties.
+This standard applies whenever an individual, organisation or group wants to establish a Credential that can be reused by Entities in identification processes with multiple Relying Parties.

 To enable Credentials to be reliably used in this way requires the development of some common agreements, which is why these Credentials are referred to as federated credentials.
 The standard does not cover the nature of these agreements but provides identification requirements for service providers wishing to become Credential Providers.